How Top Flight Schools Use Full Motion Flight Simulators

 Is a full-motion flight simulator worth the price tag?
 Every flight school and training center has its own opinion.
 A quality, full-motion training device can and should be an effective addition to any flight training program.
 However, you will only get a return on your investment if you use it well.

 That's why organizations that have success with full-motion flight simulation generally use their devices for multiple purposes.
 Here are a few of the best uses to maximize your investment in a full-motion simulator.

 Helping Private Pilot Students Learn to Fly

 In primary flight training, the motion platform will help prepare your students for the real-world sensations of flying.
-They will shoot back in their seat at takeoff, feel the pull of the Gs as they start a steep turn, and notice the wheels touch down during a landing.
+They will shoot back in their seat at takeoff, feel the pull of the aircraft as they perform a steep turn, and notice the wheels touch down during a landing.
 Plus, the motion cues will always alert them when they are not in coordinated flight.